metaboliteid/chesshub/contact.markdown

 permalink: /contact/
 ---

-For questions about CHESS-Hub or to inquire about becoming a member, please send us an email jia.li@imperial.ac.uk or look us up in social [networks](https://www.linkedin.com/company/chess-hub/about/?viewAsMember=true%20).
+For questions about CHESS-Hub or to inquire about becoming a member, please send us an email info@chess-hub.org or look us up in social [networks](https://www.linkedin.com/company/chess-hub/about/?viewAsMember=true%20).